 In an attempt to define bonds, many people fall into the misconception that sureties are insurance for their enterprises.
 In our effort to define bond, however, we agree that there are a few similarities between the two.
 Nevertheless, remember that they are very few.
 In fact, the only important one is that the two are a form of protection against losses in unfortunate incidences which everyone has reasons enough to hope never happen.

-Remember, there is usually no way of escaping a repayment to the bonding company in case you violate the bond.
-The surety ensures that you sign a contract binding you to an agreement that you will pay it in case it meets the cost of losses incurred as a result of violations to the bond.
-A simple way to define bond, therefore, is a guarantee that one of the three parties—the principal—involved in an agreement will ensure that all conditions in a contract will be observed.
+Remember, there is usually no way of escaping a repayment to the bonding company in case you violate the terms.
+Sureties ensure that you sign a contract binding you to an agreement that you will pay it in case it meets the cost of losses incurred as a result of violations to a bond.
+A simple way to define bonds, therefore, is a guarantee that one of the three parties—a principal—involved in an agreement will ensure that all conditions in a contract will be observed.

-Contact NFP Surety for a hassle free, bond purchasing experience.
+Contact Surety bu NFP for a hassle free, bond purchasing experience.
 We are the experts, and have been bonding different entities all over the country since 1984.
 Call us at (800) 863-3210!
 If you have any questions, contact us, and we’ll gladly define bonds for you.